 Staying true to the western art of Cowboy songs, both in lifestyle and lyric, the songs are sure to impress.
 They’re stories of horses, loneliness and heartache, and horses again.
 Byron spends several evenings a week on the backs of horses; training, riding and competing.
 "I won't be an impostor, if I'm going to sing this stuff, I've got to live it", he's said.
 But this is only a portion of his life.
 "I love culture, and stories.
 The arts fascinate me", says Byron, who doesn't realistically earn his wages on horseback.

 We're all multifaceted creatures and Byron is no exception.
-He's made temporary home in small brick made loft apartment in the historic part of town - it's all part and parcel of having a "job in the town", as Byron's wrote about.
+He's made temporary home in a small place in the heart of Winnipeg- it's all part and parcel of having a "job in the town", as Byron's wrote about.
 It’s just this time of life, the world is different now.

 By soulful, baritone delivery, His witty Cowboy songs, hurting ballads and confessions of the wandering soul are sure to connect with people.
 Byron claims his own version of country music, from the most realistic perspective he could.
 Inspiration flows from a life with horses, and uncovering the Canadian prairies.